How to Write Career Change Resume: Examples & Tips

 Career Change Resume Examples

-In this accountant resume, the candidate is showcasing their strategic thinking to potential employers through:
+In this accountant resume, the candidate is showcasing how they can transition to a business consultant role through:

 • A career objective highlighting financial skills that could benefit employers.